-The adjustment allowance and increases in the individual job salary
+Adjustment allowance and increases in the individual job salary

 Both in the case of an adjustment allowance under Article 12 and an adjustment allowance under Article 15, your employer may deduct, either wholly or partially, any increases in the individual job salary of the employee concerned from your adjustment allowance.
-Excepted here are increases based on general salary measures pursuant to Article 6.7 or on grounds of seniority in age or additional experience of the employee.
+Excepted here are increases based on structural income adjustment pursuant to Article 6.7 or on grounds of seniority in age or additional experience of the employee.